richardm/richardm.github.io/docs/summaries/executive-presence-art-of-commanding-respect.md

 parent: Summaries
 ---

-# Summary: Executive Presence: Art of Commanding Respect
+# Executive Presence: The Art of Commanding Respect

 ## Chapter 1